pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 retried when the ResourceClaim status changes.

-If all resources have been allocated already, the scheduler adds the Pod to the ReservedFor field of its ResourceClaims to ensure that no-one else gets to use those.
+If all resources have been allocated already, the scheduler adds the Pod to the `claim.status.reservedFor` field of its ResourceClaims to ensure that no-one else gets to use those.

 If some resources are not allocated yet or reserving an allocated resource